roman-milk/roman-milk.github.io/teacher-undressed.md

   Maybe he shouldn't have become so involved.
 Otherwise, it would have been easy to share them with his friends.
 It was too late now.
 As time went by, they expected more, and he resented it all the more.
 He couldn't bear them mauling his. . .
 His what?
 What were they to him.
 Were they close friends.
 Was he in love with them.
 Could he be in love with two women at the same time?
 May was right, he was too young to be responsible for a mature woman.

   He would have to put things right, and that meant breaking the hypnotic influence.
 Did that mean simply not invoking it?
 He hadn't paid attention to the ending routine with his uncle.
 He looked at his watch.
 It was time to call upon his two good friends.
-Report_Story #1